 - A transplant nurse will answer your questions and offer you an orientation and tour.

 - You will meet with a representative from Patient Financial Services to talk about how much treatment costs, what your insurance covers, and how to pay for your transplant.

 - We will give you a packet of transplant information to take home.

 To schedule a consultation, call (800) 804-8824.
 If you are from outside the area and you are not sure you can travel here for a consultation, please call us to talk about options.

-During your arrival conference, on the second day of your visit, you will meet with your doctor and other members of your team to discuss your treatment plan.
-Every transplant patient at SCCA is cared for by a personal team that includes an oncologist, a fellow or a physician’s assistant, a registered nurse, a pharmacist, a dietitian and a social worker.
+During your arrival conference, on the second day of your visit, you will meet with your attending doctor and team nurse to discuss your treatment plan.
+Every transplant patient at SCCA is cared for by a team that includes an oncologist; a fellow, a physician’s assistant, or an advanced registered nurse practitioner; and a registered nurse, a pharmacist, a dietitian, and a social worker.
 Your doctor will explain the transplant process, talk with you about the benefits and risks, and answer your questions.
-Once you feel that you understand the risks and benefits of the treatment plan and you want to continue, you will be asked to sign consent forms giving us permission to treat you.
+Once you feel that you understand the benefits and risks and you want to continue, you will be asked to sign consent forms giving us permission to treat you.
 You may bring members of your family, including the donor, to this meeting.